Corn Seeding Rate Considerations

 Figure 6.
 Yield response to plant population for corn hybrids from 5 maturity (CRM) ranges, 2009 to 2014.

 Seeding Rate Tips

 Challenging growing environments may reduce corn plant populations below optimum levels.
 These conditions can occur when planting into no-till or high-residue seedbeds, or cloddy or compacted soils.
 Soil-borne diseases and soil insects can also diminish stands.
 All of these factors can interact to challenge stand establishment, and effects are magnified when planting early into cold, wet soils.
 Therefore, consider the following points when choosing your seeding rate:

 - In general, plan to drop 5% more seeds than the target population to account for germination or seedling losses.

 - Boost target seeding rates by an additional 5% for extreme or challenging environments such as those described in the paragraph above.

 - In areas with perennial drought stress, seeding rate targets are lower.
 Base your seeding rate on the specific hybrid population response at the historical yield level of the field.

-1 Steve Butzen, Agronomy Information Manager, DuPont Pioneer, Johnston, Iowa.
+1 Steve Butzen, Agronomy Information Consultant, DuPont Pioneer, Johnston, Iowa.